 David Byrne celebrated a legal victory this week against former Florida governor Charlie Crist, who used Byrne's song Road To Nowhere in a campaign last year without permission.
 Along with pocketing an undisclosed sum of cash, Byrne's victory led to Crist releasing a stammering, videotaped apology.

-As odd as this turn of events seemed to some, it's easily one of the tamest examples of a music industry lawsuit out there.
+As odd as this story seems, it's easily one of the tamest examples of a music industry lawsuit.
 When music disputes end up in court, things usually get more ridiculous than a wimpy governor making amends on YouTube.